learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 By now, you're familiar with the basic ActiveRecord associations: `has_many` and `belongs_to`.
 But how would you handle an e-commerce site?
 If you think about the models, there would be a `User` class and an `Item` class, which would contain all the items a user could buy.
 A user could select to purchase many items, so your first instinct might be to store `user_id` as a column of the `Items` table.
 But with an online store, many many users could select to buy the same item, so you would need to store more than one `user_id`.
 Clearly that option wouldn't work.
 Basically, we're dealing with a many-to-many relationship.
 A user can have many items, and an item can belong to many users.

-This is where **Join Tables** come to play, with the `has_many :through` association, which is used for object associations where more than one object can own many objects of the same class.
+This is where **Join Tables** come in to play, with the `has_many :through` association, which is used for object associations where more than one object can own many objects of the same class.

 In the owner and pet `has_many` and `belongs_to` relationship, we store the `owner_id` on the `pets` table.
 We use the foreign key to store our relationship .